rogerswt/clustering/README.md

 to get it to work for all files - in particular I pre-gated to allow blob.boundary() to be able to ignore some of the junk down low.

-The loop from lines 96-125 in __survey_data.R__ applied the gating strategy and stored a sub-sampled version of the result.
+The loop from lines 100-133 in __survey_data.R__ applied the gating strategy and stored a sub-sampled version of the result.

 #### Final QC decisions
 After gating I repeated the flowFP QC calculation, this time _including all fluorescence parameters not used for gating_.
 This shows some other instances (beyond #15 that we've already mentioned) that may be dubious.
-For example, look at the bivariates for instances x, x, x.
-I think there were some compensation problems with these.
+For example, look at the bivariates for instances 133, 135, 93, etc.  I think there were some compensation problems with these.
 You may (or may not) decide to ditch them in favor of having the cleanest possible data set.
 Alternatively you may decide to keep them to maintain statistical power, with the proviso that some results might be contaminated with